br00k/terraformware/README.md

 The version of your terraform can be checked by running: `terraform version` (it will tell you if a newer version is available).

 ## why not terraform Infoblox provider?

 - it does not work with every version of the API (did not work for me)
 - it's not an official Terraform plugin and you need to compile it against your terraform
 - this scripts offer few more features, such as CNAME and search for free IP records.

-## Config samples
+## config samples

 ### variables.tf
 ```go